sanidhyakr18/MCQTestApp/README.md

 # MCQTestApp
-Preparing for competitive exams can be tough.
-Solving tons of Multiple Choice Questions daily and then its checking & calculating your score can be inconvenient and exhausting.
+Preparing for competitive exams can be challenging and tiring since you have to solve tons of MCQs daily.
+Furthermore, checking your performance and calculating your score after a rigorous session is an exhausting process.
 With this simple yet useful program, this tiring job can be done in a jiffy and provides a detailed Performance Report and many other features for enhanced user experience.

 **FEATURES:-**